Updated: 8/5/18 | August 5th, 2018

 Before I was able to transform this blog into a business, I spent years traveling the world by doing one thing: I watched where my money went.

-I’m not rich and I didn’t win the Powerball!
-The truth is there’s no secret to travel and there’s no real secret to making your money last, either.
+At the end of the day, just like there’s no secret to travel, there’s also no real secret to making your money last on the road either.

 The way to make your money last is to be smart and realistic about your budget, and to do your research.